Philadelphia businessman charged with selling forged Jason Kelce-signed memorabilia valued at $200,000

 Upper Merion Township police and Montgomery County detectives were alerted to 1,100 memorabilia items by TCH Humphreys LLC and Kelce’s manager.

 In an interview with Rhode Island State Police, Branco and Parenti admitted to not seeing Kelce sign the memorabilia firsthand and taking Capone’s word for it, thinking it was a separate “cash deal” between Capone and Kelce, authorities said.
-Parenti would tell police he felt used by Capone to gain access to Branco.
+Parenti told police he felt used by Capone to gain access to Branco.

-Capone’s bail was set at $100,000 and was released on unsecured bail Wednesday.
+Capone’s bail was set at $100,000 and he was released on unsecured bail Wednesday.
 He is scheduled for a preliminary hearing Feb.
 5.